cartmanbrahh/fake-news/Term Project Submission ReadME.md

 V. Checking for overfitting !
 	V.A.
 Correcting for overfitting
 	V.B.
 Better results !

-For bugs or issues contact  ankita.bhattacharya@ut-capitole.fr

 VI.
-Hyper-parameter tuning : Using Keras tuner Learning rate
+Hyper-parameter tuning : Using Keras tuner
+	VI.A.
+Learning rate
+	VI.B.
 Units of the dense layer

+For bugs or issues contact  ankita.bhattacharya@ut-capitole.fr